-From an early age, Bauer was determined to become a singer.
+From an early age Bauer was determined to become a singer.
 His great idols are Julio Iglesias, Elvis Presley and Koos Alberts.
-By the latter, he was sometimes brought on stage to sing along with 'Ik verscheurde je foto' (I shredded your photo).
+By the latter, he was sometimes brought on stage to sing along with 'Ik verscheurde je foto' (I tore up your photo).

 Bauer's own musical career was shaped in 1987, when he recorded his first single 'Ben je jong' (Are you young) under the supervision of producers Riny Schreijenberg and Emile Hartkamp.

 Bauer grew to be a local celebrity in the vicinity of the town where he lives, Fijnaart.
 He got his first national celebrity through the television programme 'All you need is love' (1991), in which, with the permission of his girlfriend Mariska, he got to select two female fans (who both coincidentally are named Diana) to go out with for an evening.

 The television show made Bauer famous, though, mostly because of the denial of national radio stations, it was only in 1994 that Bauer achieved his first hit called 'Als sterren aan de hemel staan' (If stars are in the heavens)

 With his German Schlager album, 'Weil Ich Dich Liebe' (Because I love you), Bauer also conquered the German market.

 In the same year, 'De Regenboog' (The Rainbow), a duet with Dutch singer Marianne Weber reached number 1 in the Dutch charts.
 The year 1997 for Bauer however ended tragically: two members of his band, returning from a concert, died in a traffic incident.